mtorromeo/iosshy/README.rst

 Installation
 ============
-The application should work reasonably well on all the platforms where the dependencies can be satisfied (Linux, \*BSD, OSX, Windows, ...), but at this point has only been tested on Linux operating systems.
+The application should work reasonably well on all the platforms where the dependencies can be satisfied (Linux, \*BSD, OSX, Windows, ...), but at this point has only been tested on Linux operating systems and Windows XP 32bit.

 ------------
 Dependencies